1941314856/HyperspectralEO/README.md

  `--clf_model` : *string*
  Hyperspectral classifier.

  Other arguments are the same than main.py arguments.

+ ## train_models.py

+ This script defines the classes that are used for training and prediction, such as `Train` and `Watch`.